jamie-allen/chariot_day_2012/scala/preso/presentation.md

 * Option allows you to replace null with None, meaning you can ignore the value in your higher-order functions
 * Either allows you to specify a unified type of either an error condition on the left or a correct value on the right

 !SLIDE transition=fade
-# Currying

-* Currying is the conversion of a function of multiple parameters into a chain of functions that accept a single parameter.
-A curried function accepts one of its arguments an returns a function that acccepts the next argument.
-* Most common example you'll see in Scala is a fold over a collection val sum = numbers.foldLeft(0){ case (acc, currentVal) => acc + currentVal }

-    sum: Ints = 210

-!SLIDE transition=fade
 # Is Scala too complex?